UCLComputerScience/comp0034-JavaScript/README.md

 ```

-#### Exercise 2 Anonymous function
+**Optional: Anonymous function**

-Create a copy of your solution to exercise 1.
+Create a copy of your solution named function.
 Restructure the function so that it is an anonymous function.

 ```
 //Anonymous function